Paul Burnford Writings

 Burnford on Filmmaking: an Interview with Paul Burnford by film composer Richard McCurdy, in the 'Music Tracks' newsletter, Summer, 1980

-Paul Burnford is very well-known in the documentary and educational film business, having been one of the co-founders of Film Associates which subsequently became BFA Educational Media.
+Paul Burnford is very well-known in the documentary and educational film business, having been one of the co-founders of Film Associates of California, which subsequently became BFA Educational Media.
 His film work is characterized by inventive and exciting camera angles, enhanced by highly imaginative editing.
 He is also an excellent director.
 For many years he directed at the Pasadena Playhouse.
 Paul's credits include hundreds of educational and documentary films with well over a hundred awards.
 His teaching series on various phases of art such as "Discovering Color," "Discovering Perspective," etc. rank as some of the highest-grossing educational films on record.
 He has also produced a very popular series on many phases of filmmaking for young people and adults.
 His film "Operation Headstart," narrated by Burt Lancaster, won a commendation from President Johnson.
 Paul was born in England and possesses amusing man and like most highly creative people, a delight to be with.
 Recently we were talking about his early experiences with a camera.

 Tell me about your early background in film and how you got your start.